Reactions to the Mishima Incident: Writers and Cultural figures

+Kawabata's suicide, coming about a year and a half after the incident, is believed to have been influenced by the profound shock he felt over Mishima's death.

 Tatsuhiko Shibusawa, in mourning Mishima as a respect person, stated that Mishima was "an extremist in pursuit of the Absolute, without no limitations such as right or left," that his final act was "climbing the ladder of the Absolute and diving straight into the dizzying void," and that his death "stand tall with the brilliance of a pitch-black ore in the lukewarm waters of this prosperity."
 Also he cited "Active nihilism," as well as "Moral masochism" in which they torment and are sanctified through loyalty to the Absolute, like as Christian saint, Saint Sebastian, as reasons why Mishima needed a romantic "Absolute."

-Kōichi Isoda (磯田光一), a literary critic, stated that the Mishima Incident was an act of resolve Mishima undertaken after he was aware of the various insults and criticisms that would be heaped upon him after his death, and that its aim was a complete act of revenge against "the real world itself that had lost its stoicism", named the "postwar" era.
-He went on to say that for Mishima, the Emperor was "Something that must exist, because it cannot exist" and "an extreme vision summoned by his thirst for the 'Absolute'."
+Kōichi Isoda (磯田光一), a literary critic, stated the Mishima Incident as an act committed with full awareness of the torrent of abuse and criticism that would be heaped upon him after death, defining it as a "thorough revenge against the post-war reality that had lost its stoicism."
+For Mishima, Isoda posited that the Emperor was "something that must exist precisely because it cannot exist"—an ultimate vision summoned by his craving for the Absolute.

-Even if this incident has some kind of social impact, it cannot be used as a justification for the living to mock the spirits of the dead.
-Furthermore, since Mishima's actions were based on a decision that anticipated and was made with full knowledge of all criticism, his death has completely relativized all criticism.
-It is, so to speak, an act of sternly rejecting all criticism, or criticism itself is inevitably subject to criticism.
-What runs through Mishima's literature and thought is a thirst for aesthetic life and death, and something like a terrible malice to empty everything on earth.